Epic Fantasy

 What's the deal with the long wait between books 4 and 5?

 Kel Kade took an extended hiatus to write a second series.
-That series didn't work — it has none of what makes King's Dark Tidings good and is actively bad by comparison.
+That series didn't work; it has none of what makes King's Dark Tidings good and is actively bad by comparison.
 She also published a prequel, The Mage of No Renown, covering one supporting character's origin.
 Book 5 eventually came out, book 6 followed within roughly 18 months, and book 7 (Ritual of Ruin) shipped in November 2025 on a similar cadence.
-The pace has stabilized — three books in the last four years — but the precedent from the mid-series gap is worth keeping in mind.
+The pace has stabilized at three books in the last four years, but the precedent from the mid-series gap is worth keeping in mind.

 Should I read The Mage of No Renown?